zanton123/HaSAPPy/RunninHaSAPPy.md

 Save the completed `LoadModule.txt` file with a new name and use it as input for runnning the HaSAPPy_start.py module from the command line.

 `python HaSAPPy_start.py <path-to-LoadModule.txt>`

+HaSAPPy command scripts are parsed in straight forward a simple way by searching for the specific TAGs and reading the remainder of the line into a Python object.
+Only TAG lines that correspond to scheduled data processing sections are required, all other lines are ignored by HaSAPPy and simply support the user for entering the correct information.
+This should make it possible to use a line based interface for producing command scripts in an automated or GUI supported way.